amalsalilan/GrocerGenius_AI_Based_Supermarket_Sales_Prediction_Infosys_Internship_Oct2024/README.md

 ## Components
 - **User Interface**: Allows data upload and displays prediction results.
+- Download the Grocerai file to run the UI in your interface.
 - **Data Processing Pipeline**: Manages data preparation, model training, and optimization.
 - **Storage & Deployment**: Manages model storage and deployment for accessibility.